 \end{lemma} Due to Proposition \ref{l: estim local} and Lemma \ref{l: edge local} we can write \eqref{eq: Wtn start} as

 We introduce here the notation $\E_{\frac{i-1}{n}}[\cdot ]$ for $\E[\cdot| \mathcal{F}_{\frac{i-1}{n}}]$, which will be useful in the sequel.\\

 In the next step we will apply Theorem 3-2 of \cite{Jacod}.
-In our setting, {\rev it is} $\E_{\frac{i-1}{n}}[Z_{in}^L] = 0$ {\rev because of Point 1 of Lemma \ref{l: moments L and O} with $p=1$, the definition of $f$ and the independence of increments.
-Then,} it suffices to show the following conditions:
+In our setting, $\E_{\frac{i-1}{n}}[Z_{in}^L] = 0$ because of {\rv Equation \eqref{eq: local intervals} below.} Then, it suffices to show the following conditions:

-where the condition \eqref{eq: 3.15 Jacod} should hold for all square integrable continuous martingales $M$. {\rev We underline we have summarised the two conditions (3.12) and (3.14) in Theorem 3-2 of \cite{Jacod} into our constraint \eqref{eq: 3.15 Jacod}.
-Indeed, conditions (3.12) and (3.14) in Theorem 3-2 of \cite{Jacod} are formulated with respect to some continuous martingale $M$ which has to be chosen by the user according to the problem at hand.
+where the condition \eqref{eq: 3.15 Jacod} should hold for all square integrable continuous martingales $M$. {\rv We emphasise that we have summarised the two conditions (3.12) and (3.14) from \cite[Theorem 3-2]{Jacod} into our constraint \eqref{eq: 3.15 Jacod}}.
+Indeed, conditions (3.12) and (3.14) in \cite[Theorem 3-2]{Jacod} are formulated with respect to some continuous martingale $M$ which has to be chosen by the user according to the problem at hand.
 The convergence in \eqref{eq: 3.15 Jacod} holding for all bounded continuous martingales implies them both.
-It entails, in particular, that the continuous process $G$ of Theorem 3-2 is in our case identically null.} \\
+It entails, in particular, that the continuous process $G$ of \cite[Theorem 3-2]{Jacod} is in our case identically zero. \\